-Super Bowl Halftime Floating Lanterns Actually Were Illuminated Drones
+Super Bowl Halftime Floating Lanterns Were Actually Illuminated Drones

-When Adam Levine of Maroon 5 still had most of his clothes on during the halftime show before ripping off his shirt and revealing a body covered in tattoos, football fans watched as he stood on a lighted circular stage singing his heart out.
+When Adam Levine of Maroon 5 still had most of his clothes on during the halftime show, before he ripped off his shirt, revealing a body covered in tattoos, football fans watched as he stood on a lighted circular stage singing his heart out.
 All around him were people holding onto brightly lit paper lanterns.

 Suddenly, numerous lanterns took flight, filling the sky with beautiful light.
-But it turns out that those lanterns actually were drones.
+But it turns out that those lanterns were actually drones.

 They were choreographed into the halftime show to create a unifying message of “love” and “one.”
 Intel provided the 150 shooting star drones for the performance, which lit up twitter.

-As Maroon 5 began performing their wildly popular song “She Will Be Loved,” Intel’s computer system signaled the 150 drones and commanded them to float up and over the football field.
-Some of the people in the audience held onto lanterns and provided a glowing orb around the musician while he sang.
+As Maroon 5 began performing their wildly popular song, “She Will Be Loved,” Intel’s computer system signaled the 150 drones and commanded them to float up and over the football field.
+Some of the people in the audience held onto the lanterns and provided a glowing orb around the musician while he sang.

 Intel modified its shooting star drones for the Pepsi Super Bowl halftime show to replicate the image of peacefully floating lanterns.
 While this isn’t the first time drones have been used at the Super Bowl, it is the first time they were used live.